bancorprotocol/contracts-v3/README.md

 ### Deployment Tests

-You can run deployment unit-tests (which are also part of the full test suite) via:

 You can test new deployments (and the health of the network) against a mainnet fork via:

 ```sh